 Skip Navigation

-• Kindergarten applicants must be five years of age by September 30.
+• Kindergarten applicants must be five years old by September 30.

 • All students must be potty-trained: wearing underwear during the day, going potty on the toilet in public places, and wiping him/herself.